FelipeParreira/ebanx-api/README.md

   * **POST** */reset*
   * **POST** */event*

-It was developed without a persistency layer, which means there is no database attached to the application.
+It was developed without a persistence layer, which means there is no database attached to the application.
 All state is stored in local memory (*i.e.* once you re-start the app all state is re-set).

-It was developed using an MVC architecture, in which the model defines the entities (see [model](./src/model) and [storage](./src/storage)); the [controller](./src/route) exposes an interface to deal with the entities, and the view (or [services](./src/service), as they are called here) provide the business rules for the manipulation and presentation/visualization of the entities.
+It was developed using an MVC architecture, in which the model defines the entities (see [model](./src/model) and [storage](./src/storage)); the [controller](./src/routes) (or *routes*) exposes an interface to deal with the entities, and the view (or [service](./src/service), as it is called here) provides the business rules for the manipulation and presentation/visualization of the entities.

 ## Folders & Files (`./src`)